Does your stair handrail crave a new look? If so, you can easily do that yourself with some basic tools.

 Your pocket hole wood filler sands easily and will look something like this.

 Your handrail cap board will be perfectly smooth and delightful after sanding.
 Wipe away all sanding dust.

-Stain if you want.
-In this example, we skipped the stain and simply applied a few coats of matte clear Polycrylic.
+We simply applied a few coats of matte clear Polycrylic

 Let it dry.
 Congratulations!
 Your new contemporary-industrial handrail looks gorgeous.

 Black pipe rails (aka balusters or spindles) are both straightforward and chic.

 The contrast of the black spindles of this stair railing and the blonde wood is striking.

 You can see here the overhang of the 1×6 cap board.
 This adds some substance to the railing, as well as hides the holes and flaws underneath.
 It does have a bit of craftsman flavor, too.

 The side the stair handrail will be depends one where your wall falls.
 If you have a wall on the left, then the handrail will be on the right, and vice versa.